mdn/browser-compat-data/schemas/compat-data-schema.md

 #### The `support_statement` object

-The `support_statement` object describes the support provided by a single browser type for the given subfeature.
+The `support_statement` object describes the support provided by a single browser type for the given feature.
 It is either a `simple_support_statement` object, an array of two or more `simple_support_statement` objects, or the string `"mirror"`.

 If there is an array, the `simple_support_statement` objects should be sorted with the most relevant and general entries first.
 In other words, sort such arrays with entries applying to the most recent browser releases first and sort entries with prefixes or flags after those without.
 If in doubt, reverse-chronological order with respect to the `"version_removed"` and then `"version_added"` values usually works well.
 For more information on sorting support statements, see [#1596](https://github.com/mdn/browser-compat-data/issues/1596).